Made To Last

 Gravity die casting is a production method for making correctly proportioned, precisely engineered, stable and regular aluminium components.
 This is achieved by carefully running melted metal into cast iron moulds that can be used many thousands of times.
 The natural action of gravity fills the mould with molten aluminium, the metal cools and then the ‘die cast’ part is removed.

-Made In Britain – Cast Iron Mould (the making of a patio chair back)
+Made To Last – Cast Iron Mould (the making of a patio chair back)

 - Our pattern maker will use wax to form the inverse wax pattern of a part.
 We utilise a mixture of carnauba wax, bees wax and paraffin wax, our own secret recipe, to form the resin pattern which will produce a sharp cast iron mould.
 Cast and machined high quality iron moulds are used so that the mould can be used many times over – for example the mould for the back of our aluminium chairs can be used 140,000 times!